Esther Eidinow: Career

-Eidinow was awarded a Doctor of Philosophy (DPhil) for a thesis entitled Exploring risk among the ancient Greeks: prolegomena and two case studies.
-Her doctoral research was completed at the University of Oxford under the supervision of Robert Parker in 2003.
-A monograph based on the thesis, Oracles, Curses and Risk Among the Ancient Greeks was published in 2007, and praised for its 'analytic rigor' and accessibility.
+Before becoming an academic, Eidinow spent a decade working as a scenario planning writer.
+In 2003, Eidinow was awarded a Doctor of Philosophy (DPhil) for a thesis entitled Exploring risk among the ancient Greeks: prolegomena and two case studies.
+Her doctoral research was completed at the University of Oxford under the supervision of Robert Parker.
+A monograph based on the thesis, Oracles, Curses and Risk Among the Ancient Greeks, was published in 2007.
+It was described by reviewer Aaron Kachuck as accessible and filled with "analytic rigor".

 From 2011 to 2012, Eidinow was a Solmsen Fellow at the Institute for Research in the Humanities of the University of Wisconsin–Madison.
 Between 2017 and 2018 she was a visiting fellow at the Davis Center for Historical Studies of Princeton University.
 Since 2017, she has held the Chair in Ancient History at the University of Bristol.
 She was previously a lecturer at Newman University College and at the University of Nottingham.
 She was awarded a Philip Leverhulme Prize in 2015, and was described as "an original and powerful new voice in the field of ancient Greek history".
+From 2020 to 2023, she led the Virtual Reality Oracle Project, funded by the Arts and Humanities Research Council, using virtual reality to recreate the experience of visiting Dodona, an ancient Greek oracle of Zeus.
 In July 2024 she was elected as a Fellow of the British Academy.